-When is the best time to aerate my lawn?
+When is the best time to aerate and seed my lawn?

 To answer this question we need to delve further into your lawn and your climate and also determine if it is best to aerate your lawn or go a different route entirely.